FAQ

 I have a creative background, having worked as an actor and vocalist for over 10 years, and many of my clients are creatives.
 I also worked doing research at the intersection of mental health and the arts while I was in graduate school, so I am particularly aware of the challenges presented to those working in creative careers.

 My style is a combination of experiential/somatic as well as psychodynamic methods – both “bottom-up” and “top-down.”
 Talking about events and relationships in your life currently, as well as those from the past, can help us track and analyze patterns of behavior, some of which you may want to shift.
-While insight is important, it is also the tip of the iceberg.
+While insight is important, I believe it is the tip of the iceberg.
 It is often the case that tracking and naming issues and how we want to change does not instantly result in changed behavior.
 By using mindfulness-based, experiential, and somatic techniques, we will slow down and get to know the moment-to-moment experience of what happens when a particular emotional reaction is enacted internally.
 This gives us information about the “how” in addition to the “what.”
 With practice, this can help to slow down your process, as you come to witness your own reaction rather than remain immersed in it, allowing for more freedom to choose your response to difficult situations rather than automatically reacting.

 My training includes gestalt, Hakomi, internal family systems, nonviolent communication, psychodynamic psychotherapy, and cognitive behavioral therapy.
 You can read more on the About Me page.